//echo "Main

 1 cup grated Cheddar cheese

-Melt the butter in a saucepan.
+Melt the butter in a pan.
 Whisk in the flour.
-Add the milk and whisk until sauce is thick.
+Add the milk and whisk until is thick.

-Pour the sauce in a container and cover with buttered wax paper.
+Pour the in a container and cover with buttered wax paper.
 Heat before serving.

 Preparation time:10 minutes